Osoaviakhim: History

 At the beginning of 1945, in Moscow, in the constantly operating formations of Osoaviakhim, there were 183 companies that consolidated into 41 battalions.

 In 1946, the Moscow City Shooting Sports Club was established.

-On April 1, 1947, the 1st, 2nd and 3rd city flying clubs were established.
+On 1 April 1947, the 1st, 2nd and 3rd city flying clubs were established.

-On May 20, 1947, the Moscow City Radio Club was established.
+On 20 May 1947, the Moscow City Radio Club was established.

 In 1947, four auto clubs were formed to train specialists for the Armed Forces – Dzerzhinsky, Kiev, Kuibyshevsky, Proletarsky.

-On January 16, 1948, by Decree of the Council of Ministers No. 77, Osoaviakhim was divided into three voluntary societies – the Voluntary Society for the Assistance to the Army, the Voluntary Society for the Assistance to Aviation, and the Voluntary Society for the Assistance to the Fleet.
+On 16 January 1948, by Decree of the Council of Ministers No. 77, Osoaviakhim was divided into three voluntary societies – the Voluntary Society for the Assistance to the Army, the Voluntary Society for the Assistance to Aviation, and the Voluntary Society for the Assistance to the Fleet.

-In 1948, the first Moscow city conferences of the Voluntary Army Assistance Society, the Voluntary Aviation Assistance Society, and the Voluntary Fleet Assistance Society were held on June 26, 28, and 29.
+In 1948, the first Moscow city conferences of the Voluntary Army Assistance Society, the Voluntary Aviation Assistance Society, and the Voluntary Fleet Assistance Society were held on 26, 28, and 29 June.
 The 1st and 2nd naval clubs and the city naval training center worked in Moscow.

 Since 1951, Osoaviakhim was renamed to the All-Union Voluntary Society for Assisting the Army, Aviation and Navy – DOSAAF.